-Jewell Island Overnight
+Jewell Island Two-Day Trip

-2018 Trips: June 9-10, June 23-24, July 8-9, July 20-21, August 5-6, August 18-19, September 1-2, September 8-9, and by request
+June 8-9, June 22-23, June 26-27, July 6-7, July 20-21, July 26-27, August 13-14, August 17-18, September 1-2, September 7-8.
+And by request.

 Jewell Island is less than a full-day paddle from Portland Harbor, but the island lies on the boundary between the ocean and Casco Bay and feels remarkably remote and wild.
 With its gorgeous rugged coastline, its extensive network of trails and its ample camping spots, the island is one of the best kayak camping destinations on the Maine Island Trail in southern Maine.

 If the sea conditions are too challenging due to strong winds or dense fog the guide may make the decision to take the group to a more protected island, such as Little Chebeague Island, Cow Island or Crow Island.
 (Our cancellation policy allows for a full refund if the trip is canceled altogether due to weather conditions).

 Click here for a detailed trip itinerary and packing list for the Jewell Island Overnight trip.

 If you have signed up for a multi-day trip with us every member of your party must fill out our our multi-day trip questionnaire by clicking on the button below.